roryhr/website/content/blog/2017-03-12-how-does-this-thing-work.md

 ## High level overview

-This site is hosted for free by [Github](https://github.com/).
+This site is hosted for free by [Github](https://github.com/) from the special repository [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).
 Thanks Github!
-The html "code" is a special repository [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).

 Great.
-I used a static site generator called Pelican that generates html, which comprises this website, from a series markdown text files in a particular directory structure (more on that in a bit).
+I used a static site generator called Pelican that generates html, which comprises this website, from markdown text files in a particular directory structure (more on that in a bit).
 These files are in a separate repository at [roryhr/site-code](https://github.com/roryhr/site-code).

 ## Recipes

+Content for the website goes in the `content` directory.
 Generate the website

 	:::bash